shubhanshu24510/ScanKit/README.md

 </p>

 <p align="center">
-🗡️ Pokedex demonstrates modern Android development with Hilt, Coroutines, Flow, Jetpack (Room, ViewModel), and Material Design based on MVVM architecture.
+CameraX is a document scanner App scan image using Google Machine Learing Kit as a modern Android development with Hilt, Coroutines, Flow, Jetpack (Room, ViewModel), and Material Design based on MVVM architecture.
 </p>
 </br>